nmag-project/project-tasks/README.md

 ### What is the status of the software?

 It is essentially usable: the deployment method chosen has proved surprisingly robust.
-Based on a tarball of all required libraries, Nmag can be compiled with a little bit of care and manual corrections
+Based on a tarball of all required libraries, Nmag can be compiled with a little bit of care and manual corrections, but doesn't work out of the box.

 Nmag documentation is available at https://nmag.soton.ac.uk/nmag/ and in the Wiki at https://nmag.soton.ac.uk/community/wiki/nmag